 The Maryland Court of Appeals just affirmed a lead paint verdict against the Baltimore Housing Authority.
-This is yet another case where a governmental entity sought refuge of the Local Government Tort Claims Act.
+This is yet another case where a governmental entity sought the refuge of the Local Government Tort Claims Act.
 Thankfully, the Baltimore Housing Authority could not avail causing brain damage to a child via this loophole, at least not in this case.

 Facts of Case